Bay & Workshop Management

 - Click Save to apply the changes.

-What you'll see: The bay card updates to show the assigned technician names.
+What you will see: The bay card updates to show the assigned technician names.
 If there are more than two technicians, the card will show the first two names plus a "+X more" indicator.

 Good to know: When a technician is assigned to a bay, they will see that job in their personal dashboard when they log in.
 This keeps everyone on the same page about who is responsible for what.